Step 1. Log into SnowSQL¶

 <user_name>is the login name for your Snowflake user.

-Note that, depending on the cloud platform (AWS or Azure) and Snowflake Region where your account is hosted, the full account name may require additional segments, as shown in the following diagram:
+Note that, depending on the cloud platform (AWS or Azure) and region where your account is hosted, the full account name may require additional segments, as shown in the following diagram:

 For example, if your account name is